Crystal Palace: Contrasting Their Defensive Principles Under Roy Hodgson And Patrick Vieira Tactics

 Low block

-The defensive third of the pitch is where Hodgson liked his side to win the ball and hit the opponent on the break, in transition, with rapid attacks — in theory at least.
+In the defensive third of the pitch, Hodgson liked his side to win the ball and hit the opponent on the break, in transition, with rapid attacks—in theory at least.

-His thought process was that the team can soak up the pressure, invite the opponents deep into Palace’s half which would leave oceans of space behind their backline to exploit on the counterattack.
+His thought process was that the team could soak up the pressure and invite the opponents deep into Palace’s half, which would leave oceans of space behind their backline to exploit on the counterattack.

 An important principle under Hodgson was that his side would hold their position at the edge of the box for as long as possible.